National Static Electricity Day - January 9

 National Static Electricity Day

-National Static Electricity Day was created in honor of the amazing phenomenon that accompanies us throughout our lives!
-Sometimes it is really annoying – some things “stick” to the body, creating an unnecessary effect.
-It is noteworthy that the Greek philosopher Thales of Miletus first announced it, but researchers were able to unravel it much later.
+National Static Electricity Day was created in honor of the fascinating phenomenon that follows us throughout our lives!
+Sometimes it can be a little annoying—certain fabrics or objects “stick” to the body, creating surprising effects.
+The Greek philosopher Thales of Miletus first described static electricity, but researchers only began to truly understand it centuries later.

 History